 Stroke: Improving The Quality of Life After Stroke

-According to the World Health Organization, Stroke is responsible for 6.2 million lives each year.
+According to the World Health Organization, the disease is responsible for 6.2 million lives each year.
 It kills more people each year compared to AIDS, tuberculosis and malaria put together.
 It can happen to anyone at any age, affecting its survivors and also family and community.

 Could Stroke Patients Benefit From Cell Therapy?

-Cell Therapy would certainly be most useful when offered within the initial stage after an ischemic stroke, as they could decrease death of cells in the area of the stroke’s core injury site.
-Individuals disabled by stroke demonstrated positive recuperation or recovery when cell therapy is applied to stimulate sustainable regeneration or reactivation of neighboring nervous tissue in the brains of chronic stroke patients to aid in restoring motor function.
-Cell Treatment can securely reduce the body’s immune reaction to stroke injury that can further harm the brain and body.
-The appealing results establish a new thinking regarding the permanence of brain damage.
+Individuals disabled by the disease demonstrated positive recuperation or recovery when cell therapy is applied to stimulate sustainable regeneration or reactivation of neighboring nervous tissue in the brains of chronic stroke patients to aid in restoring motor function.

 This could change our belief of what happens after not just stroke, but traumatic brain injury, as well as neurodegenerative disorders.
 The notion that brain damage is irreversible is a thing of the past.

 What Is Stroke?

 The extend, as well as the vicinity site of the brain cell damage determines the seriousness of the stroke, which could range from minimal to chronic.
-Because different brain locations control different functions, the impact from stroke depends mainly on the injured area of the brain.
+Because different brain locations control different functions, the impact depends mainly on the injured area of the brain.